No one wants to believe they’d fall victim to phishing attacks. However, phishing attacks are on the rise and are more sophisticated than ever.

 Today, most browsers support anti-phishing toolbars that run quick checks on the websites that you visit and compare the data against a list of known phishing web pages.
 Accidentally, if you follow a link that opens a malicious website, the toolbar will be able to alert you.

-Anti virus software are also great tools to detect harmful files.
-These softwares scan all files that are transferred through the internet onto your device.
+Anti-virus software is also a great tool to detect harmful files.
+This software scan all files that are transferred through the internet onto your device.
 Anti-spyware and firewall settings can also provide an additional layer of security.